brevzin/cpp_proposals/2996_reflection/reflection.md

 - a variable, static data member, or structured binding
 - a function or member function
-- a nonstatic data member
+- a non-static data member
 - a template or member template
 - an enumerator